otr4j/otrv4/otrv4.md

 safely deleted.
 If it is not used to derive any subsequent keys, then it should be deleted after an appropriate interval.

+> REMARK there is currently no agreement on any values to use as `context` value.

 ### Revealing MAC Keys

 Old MAC keys are keys from already received messages, that will no longer be